 Farewell Steelhead Alley

 Farewell to the Alley.
-Those are 4 words that I would never hear myself saying.
+Those are four words that I would never hear myself utter.
 That's what been going through my mind as I was driving along the Chagrin River one afternoon on my way to a job.
-It's late August and the river is barely flowing from the summer heat.
+It's the last week of August and the river is barely flowing from the summer heat.
 Steelhead season feels like it's months away.
 I drive by some of my favorite pools and it will be odd that I'll be absent this upcoming season.
 Instead of stocking up for the season, I'm selling off some of my fishing equipment.
 My last day at work is September 6th and the house closes on the 18th.
 Then its the long journey to Maine, where both me and my girlfriend Kim will be starting another chapter in our lives.

 It was Kim who brought up the idea of moving.
-For her, it was a long time desire to move back to her native New England after moving to Ohio 18 years ago.
+For her, it was a long time desire to move back to her native New England after being in Ohio for 20 years ago.
 Her daughter went to the University of Maine and graduated in engineering.
 She currently resides in Portland, Maine and her extended family still lives in Massachusetts.
 Her son is entering his sophomore year at Ohio State and he's given his blessing and understood why Mom wanted to move.
-For both of us, it's been a wide range of feelings form excitement to full of anxiety.
+For both of us, it's been a wide range of feelings from excitement to full of anxiety.

 Lake Winnipesaukee Smallmouth Bass